Everything You Need to Know About Electrical Cables and Their Applications – Best Guide in 2026

 • No. of Parallel Cables: It’s only one wire, with no parallel routes of the same cable.

-• No. of Cores/Conductors: it’s a single-core cable, or it’s commonly called a wire
+• No. of Cores/Conductors: It’s a single-core cable, or it’s commonly called a wire

-• The cross-section area of cores: 70mm2
+• The cross-sectional area of cores: 70mm2

 • Material of the conductor: Copper

-• Material of the core insulation: No insulation as it’s a bare copper conductor.
+• Material of the core insulation: No insulation, as it’s a bare copper conductor.

-• Material of the sheath: No Outer sheath as it’s a bare copper conductor.
+• Material of the sheath: No Outer sheat,h as it’s a bare copper conductor.

 • Core insulation identification color: No color, as there is no insulation.